Values shared by VINCI Energies

 What I like above all is the freedom of action that is given to me and the many training courses I can take.
 This is how you progress, learn new things, move up and achieve.

 We choose to work in a spirit of trust.
 Trust is something that is given, deserved, rewarded, and allows people to work together in the knowledge that they can count on one another.

 I began at VINCI Energies as fitter 11 years ago.
 My business unit manager trusted me and I was promoted to the position of foreman.
 Today, I am project manager.

 Fabien, Project Manager, Citeos, France

-More than just a principle, solidarity is a reality which is expressed by the network: knowledge, activities, and resources are shared within the Group to enhance efficiency and the capacity to act quickly.
+More than just a principle, solidarity is a reality which is expressed by the network: knowledge, activities, and resources are shared across our business units to enhance efficiency and the capacity to act quickly.

 Naturally I wanted to share my knowledge with the others.
 That is why I devote time to training.
-Solidarity, making the most of each employee’s potential and developing competencies are essential Group values.”
+Solidarity, making the most of each employee’s potential and developing competencies are essential values for VINCI Energies.”

 José Antonio, Foreman, Tecuni, Spain